Dev-Aisha/Cameras-Streaming-Backend/README.md

 #  Cameras Streaming Backend 🎥🎦

 This is the backend service for the **Cameras Streaming Web Application**.
-It provides APIs to:

-- Get all available cameras
+---

+## 🚀 Features

+- Add and retrieve camera data from PostgreSQL
-- Convert RTSP camera streams to HLS format
+- Convert RTSP stream URLs to HLS using FFmpeg
-- Return the generated HLS URL to the frontend
+- Expose RESTful APIs for camera list and HLS stream URL
+- Dockerized: Run app and DB with Docker

 ---